vinhkhuc/JFastText/README.md

 loading trained model from file to do label prediction in memory.
 Model training is supported via the command line interface.

-JFastText is ideal for building fast Java applications for text classification.
+JFastText is ideal for building fast text classifiers in Java.

 ## Maven dependency
 ```xml